 Features 1,920 value-priced rooms in buildings festooned with larger-than-life sports icons representing surfing, basketball, tennis, baseball and football.
 The resort opened in 1994.

-There is a food court, pizza delivery, swimming pools and retail store on site.
+There is a food court, pizza delivery, swimming pools and a retail store on site.

 Walt Disney World transportation system is included to get you to the parks.

 A 1,920-room resort which opened in 1999.
 This value resort has the same facilities and amenities as featured at Disney’s All-Star Sports Resort.

 Images from “101 Dalmatians,” “Toy Story,” “Fantasia,” “The Mighty Ducks” and “The Love Bug” adorn the resort hotel.